-Support: Community Enterprise Solutions leads the initiative in Haiti and has provided on going support from the beginning.
+Support: Community Empowerment Solutions began the initiative in Haiti and has provided on-going support to the local team.

 Name: International Finance Corporation (IFC)

-Support: IFC has provided financial support for our work in Haiti from the beginning
+Support: IFC has provided financial support for our work in Haiti in projects related to agriculture.

 Name: The UNDP Small Grants Progamme